Gabriel Carvalho: Al Qadsiah

-On 28 December 2024, Internacional negotiated with Al Qadsiah FC for the transfer of Gabriel Carvalho for an amount of US$ 16 million plus bonuses.
+On 28 December 2024, Internacional negotiated with Al Qadsiah for the transfer of Gabriel Carvalho for an amount of US$ 16 million plus bonuses.
 He joined the Saudi club in August 2025, after his 18th birthday.

+Loan to Shakhtar Donetsk

+On 20 August 2026, Ukrainian Premier League club Shakhtar Donetsk announced the season-long loan signing of Carvalho from Al Qadsiah, with the option to make the move permanent.